Graduate Program in Hispanic Studies

 Students take a total of sixteen courses during their first three years at Brown: four per semester in the first year, three per semester in the second year (when students begin to act as teaching assistants and teaching fellows), and two in the first semester of the third year.
 (Students entering the program with an MA may be exempted from up to two courses, after consultation with the director of graduate studies.)
 Course offerings are plentiful, as each faculty member teaches one graduate seminar each year, from panoramic courses covering broad areas (e.g. Golden Age Spain, Colonial Latin America, modern Latin American poetry or narrative) to more focused seminars on writers, movements, or topics, often transatlantic in scope.
 While being trained as scholars in Hispanic Studies, students are also encouraged to take classes in related disciplines, such as French and Francophone Studies (with whom we share the beautiful Rochambeau House), Comparative Literature, English, History, Literary Arts, Modern Culture and Media, and Portuguese and Brazilian Studies.
 Students must also show proficiency in two languages other than Spanish and English during the period of their training at Brown; these requirements may be fulfilled by taking a course in the appropriate language, or by passing an exam, or by presenting previous coursework from another institution.

-Of the sixteen courses, two required are a History of the Spanish Language and a Methodology course, which provides excellent training for our students in classroom teaching, complemented by our exceptionally strong language faculty.
 From the second year onward, our graduate students serve as teaching assistants and fellows, in courses ranging from beginning to Advanced Spanish, often with the possibility of designing their own survey course in literature in the final year of the program.
 The Sheridan Center for Teaching and Learning at Brown offers further training in specific aspects of teaching, and many of our students choose to follow certificate programs to enrich their teaching acumen.
-Students also have the opportunity to serve as residential advisor for the Casa Machado, a Spanish-speaking undergraduate house located across the street from the department.

 We encourage our students to take advantage of the many opportunities for disciplinary exchange and collaborations that characterize intellectual life at Brown, especially through the Center for Latin American and Caribbean Studies, the Cogut Center for the Humanities, the Pembroke Center for Teaching and Research on Women, and the Program for Renaissance and Early Modern Studies.
 Excellent general scholarly resources are available through the David Rockefeller Library, while the John Carter Brown and Hay libraries contain extraordinary holdings in special materials which are of great interest to both the Brown community and the many visiting scholars who travel to Providence each year.
 Finally, our students also have the opportunity to take courses at neighboring institutions such as Harvard and Yale, or to study abroad at the Universidad de Santiago de Compostela or the Universidad de Salamanca.